-Effective Communication Ineffective Communication providing unconditional acceptance criticizing treating all persons with respect • using words such as "always," "never," or "should" validating each person's feelings and experiences using "I" statements blaming, dismissing, threatening, or exaggerating being an active listener being silent as a form of punishment having reasonable expectations of people according to age and abilities not validating another person's feelings or experiences • encouraging not apologizing • empathizing entering into power struggles using open-ended questions name-calling not entering into power struggles having unreasonable expectations apologizing trying to change another person thinking before responding to an emotional situation conditional acceptance accepting that each person in a group or workplace environment is different and allowing each person to be who he or she is • using "you" statements
+Effective Communication Ineffective Communication providing unconditional acceptance criticizing treating all persons with respect using words such as "always", "never", or "should" validating each person's feelings and experiences using "I" statements blaming, dismissing, threatening, or exaggerating being an active listener being silent as a form of punishment having reasonable expectations of people according to age and abilities not validating another person's feelings or experiences encouraging not apologizing empathizing entering into power struggles using open-ended questions name-calling not entering into power struggles having unreasonable expectations apologizing trying to change another person thinking before responding to an emotional situation conditional acceptance accepting that each person in a group or workplace environment is different and allowing each person to be who they are using "you" statements express your thoughts, feelings, and attitudes.
+These people are generally parents, siblings, teachers, coaches, team members, co-workers, and other role models in your life.